Convergence on a symmetric accelerated stochastic ADMM with larger stepsizes: Appendix: further discussions

-Based on the above Theorem~\ref{Sec51-bz2}, the convergence of Algorithm~\ref{algo51} with a sublinear convergence rate can be similarly established under the conditions of Theorem~\ref{2-sec-bj1}.
-Here, we omit the detailed proof for the sake of conciseness.
-To eliminate the condition $C\tr A=\m{0}$, we can consider a partially Jacobi update for the primal variables as discussed in the next subsection.
+Based on the above {Lemma}~\ref{Sec51-bz2}, the ergodic convergence of Algorithm~\ref{algo51} with a sublinear convergence rate can be similarly established under the conditions of Theorem~\ref{2-sec-bj1}.
+Here, we omit the detailed proof. {Note that, if the $\m{z}$-subproblem is not easily solvable, one could also add a positive semidefinite proximal term to linearize it.
+However, the requirement $C\tr A=\m{0}$ is quite strict in applications.
+In the next subsection we will propose a partially Jacobi update for the primal variables, for which $C\tr A=\m{0}$ is not required.}